Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/README.md

 # Magic design patterns

-A colletion of design patterns redesigned with special features of PHP
+A collection of design patterns redesigned with special features of PHP

 ## What